 What should health and health care in America look like?
-And how do we foster the new thinking and breakthrough initiatives that will get us there from where we are today?
+And how do we spark the thinking, collaboration and sustained change that will get us there?

 The flagship initiative of the Rippel Foundation, ReThink Health, was founded in 2007 by some of nation’s most influential change-makers in health, economics, politics, business, and energy.